abhishek3528/AnimeBuzz/README.md

-# Animeflix
+# AnimeBuzz

 ![App Preview](./public/initialScrnshot.png)

 ![Initial Version](./public/vite.svg)

-This is the initial version of the Animeflix project.
+This is the initial version of the AnimeBuzz project.
 More changes and features will be added soon!

 ## Project Setup